berkshelf/berkshelf/_includes/index.md

     cookbook "nginx"

 The second parameter is a `version constraint` and is optional.
-If no version cosntraint is specified the latest is assumed.
+If no version constraint is specified the latest is assumed.

     cookbook "nginx", ">= 0.101.2"